publiccodenet/about/activities/events/attending-events.md

 * Tweet the URL of any HackMD running notes document so we create crowdsourced event notes in English.
 Do not include secret notes in the document.
 * Ask the team to share any good photos they take.
-* Tweet at least once per session - follow the generic tweet with specific comments crafted during the session.
-We don't want to spam our followers so I wouldn't tweet that often.
-I'd just tweet something that could be an interesting content for our followers.
-I'd advise to get involved in threads during the event instead of publishing that much "new content".
+* Tweet at least once per session.
+Follow the generic tweet with specific comments crafted during the session.
+If possible, participate in threads and produce content that could be valuable/retweetable for your followers.

 ### After